 2. "Legally blind" isn't a medical term.
 Rather, it's used by the government to determine things such as who is eligible for disability benefits.
 So, what's the criteria for legal blindness?

 Here's what you need to understand: Eyesight is often described in terms of visual acuity, which is a measurement of how clear a person's vision is.
 Visual acuity is usually determined by using an eye chart in an optometrist's office.
 To be considered legally blind in the U.S., visual acuity must be 20/200 or worse in the best eye while wearing corrective lenses.
-A person is also legally blind if his or her visual field (the area that he or she can see) is 20 degrees or less.
+A person is also legally blind if their visual field (the area that they can see) is 20 degrees or less.
 (In comparison, a person without visual impairments can see about 140 degrees without turning their head.)

 Having visual acuity of 20/200 means that a person can see things that are 20 feet away with the same clarity that normally sighted people can see 200 feet away.
 But that definition can be hard to picture.
 For a better sense of what this means, think of the eye chart you look at when you go to an eye doctor.
 Legally blind people can often see the large E at the top, but nothing else, while wearing corrective lenses.

 3. Total blindness is different than legal blindness.
 For many people who are legally blind, vision isn't completely erased.
 In fact, according to VisionAware, about 85 percent of people who are considered legally blind can see forms, colors, or shapes.
 But people who are totally blind can't see those things at all.